katiecampbs/friendsquiz/README.md

 - A brief introduction to the quiz and what to expect
 - A clearly positioned question
-An answer section with the functionality to select one of the answers from multiple choices A score out of ten at the end of the quiz
+- An answer section with the functionality to select one of the answers from multiple choices
+- A clear indication as to whether they have answered correctly
+- A score out of 15 at the end of the quiz
-A refresh function that allows the user to start the quiz again
+- A refresh function that allows the user to start the quiz again

 ## Structure